About Sri Chinmoy - Team Founder

 - Sri Chinmoy: Official Home Page - includes tributes from famous sports people such as Carl Lewis, Tatyana Lebedeva and Tegla Laroupe

-- The Outer Running And The Inner Running - a book of talks, questions and answers on running by Sri Chinmoy
+- The Outer Running And The Inner Running (link is external) - a book of talks, questions and answers on running by Sri Chinmoy